-Standard 12: Community resources are analyzed and partnerships are formed to create Work-Based Learning placement options.
+Standard 12: Community resources are analyzed, and partnerships are formed to create Work-Based Learning placement options.

-Exemplary 3 3 Meets Expectation 2 Do es Not Meet Expectation 1 Evidence Include all criteria from "meets expectations" plus the following: Most student placements are created by the WBL Coordinator The majority of WBL students are categorized as YAP.
+Exemplary 3 Meets Expectation 2 Doe es Not Meet Expectation 1 Evidence Include all criteria from "meets expectations" plus the following: Most student placements are created by the WBL Coordinator The majority of WBL students are categorized as YAP.
 Students are educated on the workforce needs of the community.
-All school system personnel, such as teachers, guidance counselors, and support staff provide information to help in the full development of the WBL student.
-Most students are in high skill, high wage, high demand jobs Chamber of Commerce, local government agencies, Civic groups, are utilized.
+All school system personnel, such as teachers, school counselors, and support staff provide information to help in the full development of the WBL student.
+Most students are in high skill, high wage, high demand jobs Community resources such as to Chamber of Commerce, local government agencies, Civic groups, are utilized.
 Job placement opportunities are created by the WBL Coordinato Well-defined application and placement policies exist.
-Businesses where the employe understands their role as a train and extension of the school lab environment are selected for W sites.
-Selected businesses understand their role as mentor The employers involved with the WBL program are a representative cross-section of the available businesses in the community.
-Variety of business partnerships are established e r. er BL Very little is done to ensure the use of the local community as a resource.
-No formal interaction takes place to ensure that potential work site in the community are used for jol training as well as educational resources for students.
+Businesses where the employed understands their role as a train and extension of the school lab environment are selected for W sites.
+Selected businesses understand their role as mentor the e r. r ner BL Very little is done to ensure the use of the local community as a resource.
+No formal interaction takes place to ensure that potential work site in the community are used for jot raining as well as educational resources for students.
 Most students in the WBL program have obtained their own job.
-Many students are working in fas food service or other low wage, low skill jobs.
-The WBL Coordinator visits very few prospective employers during the year to create new placement opportunities. s ; b ; st ; g Lists of community resources are available.
+Many students are working in far food service or other low wage, low skill jobs.
+The WBL Coordinator visits very few prospective employers durin the year to create new placemer opportunities. e es s b s b s s s s s s s s s s s s s s Lists of community resources are available.
 Records of prospective employer contacts by the WBL Coordinator.
 An up-to-date occupational file of potential employers.
 Georgia Department of Labor data is available.
 Number of students placed by WBL Coordinator Students who obtained their own job.
-Number of jobs that meet the high- skill, high-wage, high-demand requirement of Perkins Legislation.
+Number of jobs that meet the high-skill, high-wage, high-demand requirement of Perkins Legislation.
 Number of students whose job and pathway correlate.